-At this time, specifics on the amount of funding Alaska may receive is unknown.
-DHS&EM anticipates receiving approximately $100,000.00 for projects throughout the entire State.
-Funding will be administered as subaward(s) by the program’s State Administrative Agency (SAA), the DHS&EM.
+At this time, Alaska is allocated for $100,000.
+Funding will be administered as sub-award(s) by the program’s State Administrative Agency (SAA), the DHS&EM.

-Individual subawards are capped at $100,000 per program guidance.
+Individual sub-awards are capped at $100,000 per program guidance.
 If feasible, projects may be partially funded to maximize the program’s benefit.
-The FY 2019 NSGP local period of performance is anticipated to be 24 months, October 01, 2019 through September 30, 2021.
+The FY 2019 NSGP local period of performance is to be 24 months, October 01, 2019 through September 30, 2021.

 The NSGP focuses on target hardening projects and projects related to security training for all nonprofit staff, planning related costs, and exercise related costs, in addition to allowable target hardening equipment.
 The NSGP seeks to integrate the preparedness activities of nonprofit organizations that are at high risk of a terrorist attack with broader state and local preparedness efforts.
 Please read the NOFO for further program guidelines.